-As the levels of toxic air being registered in our towns and cities increase and the numbers of deaths which are attributed to air pollution grow, there is a clear and perceptual change in mind-set with regard to delivering policies which offer quantifiable solutions across health, energy, urban design and transport.
+As the levels of toxic air in our towns and cities increases and the numbers of deaths which are attributed to air pollution grow, there is a clear and perceptual change in mindset with regard to delivering policies that offer quantifiable solutions across health, energy, urban design and transport.

 The Northern Air Quality News Conference explores some of the issues and the possible solutions to the increasing levels of toxic air in our communities.

-- Dr Gary Fuller from King’s College London, directors from the Joint Air Quality Unit, Jane Burston from Clean Air Fund, Dr Suzanne Bartington from the University of Birmingham, Katie Neald from ClientEarth and Stephen Arnold from Birmingham City Council.
+- Dr Gary Fuller from King’s College London, directors from the Joint Air Quality Unit, Jane Burston from Clean Air Fund, Dr Suzanne Bartington from the University of Birmingham and Katie Nield from ClientEarth.

 To book on to the conference please see below;

 14th Sept 2021